 This grand home with bay windows, distinctive dual turrets and porches is a fine example of 19th century English Queen Anne style and represents one of the most charming historic Wilmington, NC bed and breakfasts.
 The C.W.
 Worth House offers seven unique guestrooms and balances Victorian charm with modern amenities for your comfort and convenience.
 As you step through the gate, the spacious southern porch invites you to slow down, relax and enjoy.

 Wilmington is one of the most beautiful cities on the North Carolina coast, and in 2014 was voted #1 “Best American Riverfront” by USA Today.
+Wilmington’s historic waterfront area along the Cape Fear River boasts the state’s richest collection of 19th- century urban architecture.
+The ambiance has been enhanced by an aggressive revitalization effort that covers a 200-block section of downtown, making it the state’s largest historic district and is a must see.
 Founded over 250 years ago as a thriving port city on the banks of the Cape Fear River, Wilmington has a rich past.
-The Wilmington historic district is one of the largest districts in the National Register of Historic Places and is a must see.
 Many fascinating buildings and historic sites are open to visitors, so you can easily spend a few days exploring.

 The picturesque campus of UNCW, the University of North Carolina at Wilmington is located 5 miles from the inn and midway to Wrightsville Beach.
 We gladly offer visitors to the campus a special discount.